 Once you’ve identified your audience, and worked out how you want to engage with them, writing emotionally charged, compelling copy which plays on certain feelings can be a powerful tool.

-Empathize with your clients
+Empathize with your prospective leads

 Demonstrating that you understand what people want and can help them is a classic advertiser’s technique.
 Think about your own behaviour online, and as a consumer, and what attracts you about ads.
 Then think about what your audience might be looking for, and what would help them most.
 Not all ads have to be cynical!

 For example, an ad for medical treatment could emphasize the painlessness of the treatment, the fast recovery time and the previous success stories of other patients.
 This addresses the fears customers might be having and makes them more confident in your service.

 If your product or service solves a problem, be clear, and be thoughtful about the problem itself.
 Empathizing with what people might be going for and addressing little barriers they might be encountering can go a long way in engaging with your customers.

 As a follow-up to good research, testing a few versions of your ad copy to fine-tune it is a great tactic to find out what appeals to your customers.